Earn your master’s degree in conservation and wildlife biology online

 All are located either on the CSU campus or within the City of Fort Collins, and FWCB faculty and researchers work jointly with these outside researchers on various projects.

 These close working relationships enhance the relevance of coursework by incorporating real-world examples of the various fish and wildlife conservation issues facing our planet today into courses.
-Students benefit from these relationships by becoming familiar with these agencies and the research happening within them, as well as the positive reputation our department has with them.

 Flexible course delivery to fit your schedule